KotsykAndrey/aml-blockchain-portfolio/case-1-bybit-hack/README.md

 ---

 ## What happened
-In February 2025 is that hackers from North Korea stole 1.5 billion dollars from the cryptocurrency exchange Bybit.
+In February 2025 hackers from North Korea stole 1.5 billion dollars from the cryptocurrency exchange Bybit.
 This is the biggest crypto theft in history.

 The Bybit hack was carried out by the Lazarus Group, a group of hackers from North Korea.